-The Parent of a Child Student Visa UK allows one parent to accompany their young child to the UK while the child studies at an independent fee-paying school.
-This route applies only to children aged 4 to 11 and ends when the child turns 12 or completes their studies.
-From 8 April 2026, the visa fee is £726 (up from £682), plus the £1,035/year Immigration Health Surcharge.
-This 2026 guide covers eligibility, the £1,560/month maintenance requirement, application process, and the strict no-work / no-study / no-settlement conditions.
+The Parent of a Child Student Visa UK allows one parent to accompany their young child while the child attends a UK independent fee-paying school.
+It applies only to children aged 4 to 11 and ends when the child turns 12 or finishes their studies.
+From 8 April 2026 the fee is £726, plus the £1,035/year Immigration Health Surcharge.
+This guide covers eligibility, the £1,560/month maintenance requirement, and the strict no-work, no-study, no-settlement conditions.

 Source: Home Office fees table — gov.uk (effective 8 April 2026)

-The UK has multiple parent visa routes that searchers frequently confuse, leading to wrong applications and lost fees.
-Parent of a Child Student Visa (this route, £726) is for parents accompanying children aged 4-11 at independent fee-paying schools only.
-The Parent of a British Child Visa (£2,064) is for parents of UK-citizen or settled children — leads to settlement.
+The UK has multiple parent routes that searchers confuse, leading to wrong applications and lost fees.
+Parent of a Child Student (this route, £726) is for parents accompanying children aged 4-11 at independent fee-paying schools only.
+The Parent of a British Child Visa (£2,064) is for parents of UK-citizen or settled children and leads to settlement.
 The Adult Dependent Relative route is for elderly parents joining settled UK family.
-Dependent visas via Skilled Worker / Student route are for partners and children of main applicants.
-Picking the wrong route wastes £726+ in non-refundable fees.
+Dependent visas cover partners and children of main applicants.
+Picking wrongly wastes £726+ in non-refundable fees.

 - What is the Parent of a Child Student Visa?